OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-09.md

 > Ephraim, as I have seen,
 > Is planted in a pasture like Tyre;
-> But Ephraim is going to bring out his children for slaughter.
+> But Ephraim is destined to bring out his children for destruction.

 ## Hosea 9:14